firstcontributions/first-contributions/README.md

 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/clone.png" alt="clone this repository" />

 Now clone the forked repository to your machine.
 Go to your GitHub account, open the forked repository, click on the code button and then click the _copy to clipboard_ icon.
+Cloning a repository will setup a local copy of the project on your desktop on which you can work with locally and make changes via Git CLI.

 Open a terminal and run the following git command: